retaxJS/retax-core/README.md

 **retax-core** literally just *build* the application.

 ### Provide a inversion of control container to retax modules
 Your application will be wrapped by a component `<RetaxProvider />`.
-This component expose to its children a IoC container.
+This component exposes to its children a IoC container.
 This allows them to use dependency injection.
 This is highly used by all **retax modules**.